-Work Crew is an integral component of The Outdoor Academy curriculum.
+Work Crew is an integral component of the OA curriculum.
 By working through goal-oriented tasks, our students gain and hone skills that are essential for sound personal development.
-Each week we put on our work gloves and boots and tackle the bigger projects beyond our daily chores.
-Staff and student crews split our firewood, tend our gardens, maintain our forest trails, and generally care for our home here.
+Each week we put on our work gloves and boots and tackle the bigger projects beyond our daily chores and dish crews.
+Staff and student crews split firewood, tend the gardens, maintain our forest trails, and generally care for our campus home.
 We also extend our efforts to our neighborhood by working on local farms and pitching in with community needs by organizing service projects.
 Students learn their place in their community through direct experience, and as they work with their friends and fellow students they find that their work takes on value in and of itself.